-Note: The following story details my experience with using low dose naltrexone for fibromyalgia.
-This story first published in Fibro Flare magazine’s October 2015 issue (pages 23-25) It is reprinted here with permission from the editor.
+Note: The following post details my experience with using low dose naltrexone for fibromyalgia.
+This article was first published in Fibro Flare magazine‘s October 2015 issue.
+It is being reprinted here with permission from the editor.

 Like others, it took several years and many doctors’ visits for me to be diagnosed with fibromyalgia.
 By the time I was diagnosed in early 2014, I was relieved to finally have a name for the mishmash of symptoms that I’d been experiencing for so long.

 I didn’t know much about fibromyalgia back then.
 I naively thought that I’d take a pill every day, and it would make my pain, fatigue, brain fog and other symptoms go away.